'I Want Him To Rot In Prison Because I'll Never See My Sister Again': Brooklyn Woman Heartbroken After Sister Is Stabbed To Death In Apparent Random Attack

 NEW YORK (CBSNewYork) — A woman on her way to work in East Flatbush was stabbed to death in what police sources say was a random attack.

-CBS2’s Alice Gainer spoke with her heartbroken sister, who says she wasn’t even supposed to be at work that day.READ MORE: With New Jersey And Connecticut Moving To End Mask Mandates, Will New York Be Next?
+CBS2’s Alice Gainer spoke with her heartbroken sister, who says she wasn’t even supposed to be at work that day.READ MORE: Police: 36-Year-Old Modassar Khandaker Shot Dead Outside His Brooklyn Home

 Myrtle Clarke-Avis says her sister 50-year-old, Dorothy Clarke-Rozier, likely never saw her attacker coming.